yonatanbe/git_workshop/exercises/pr.md

 ```bash
 git remote add upstream git@github.com:nadavwe/git_workshop.git
 ```
-  upstream is just a name! you can call the remote whatever you like. if you have good ideas for forked repositories I'd love to hear, as origin is already taken. =/
+  upstream is just a name! you can call the remote whatever you like. if you have good ideas for names for forked repositories I'd love to hear, as origin is already taken. =/
 * you can see what remotes are configured with
 ```bash
 git remote -v